-The BT MK3 VDSL faceplate is considered the best filtered faceplate currently available.
-Unlike the 80B RF3 solution no re-wiring is required, the faceplate simply slots onto the NTE5A master socket (also available, https://www.run-it-direct.co.uk/bt-line-boxes-and-sockets/openreach-branded-nte5-master-socket/
+For the NTE5A socket the BT MK3 VDSL faceplate is considered the best filtered faceplate currently available (available until current stocks are exhausted-see below).
+Unlike the 80B RF3 solution no re-wiring is required, the faceplate simply slots onto the NTE5A master socket (also available, https://www.run-it-direct.co.uk/bt-line-boxes-and-sockets/nte5-nte5a-bt-openreach-socket/ )

 In severe cases BT Openreach state BOTH devices can be fitted to a line, it should be noted however that this can result in reduced sync speed.